javinyx/team-builder/README.md

 ## Environment variables

+> ⚠️ Note: To propagate Environment variables to the production build you must map the variables inside the `app` service inside `docker-compose.yaml`.

 1. The Pokémon games have a limit of 6 Pokémon per team, this can be configured through the `MAX_TEAM_SIZE` environment variable.

     ```sh